ipfs/kubo/docs/config.md

 Map of additional Routers.

-Allows for extending the default routing (DHT) with alternative Router implementations.
+Allows for extending the default routing (Amino DHT) with alternative Router implementations.

 The map key is a name of a Router, and the value is its configuration.